 - 1. Oligohydramnios (Low Amniotic Fluid Levels)

 Following conception, an amniotic sac forms around the developing embryo.
 The sac is transparent and tough, growing as your unborn baby does.
-The sac increasingly fills with fluid, until around the second trimester, as the baby then takes over its production (source).
+The sac increasingly fills with fluid until around the second trimester, as the baby takes over its production (1).

-It’s cleaned via our kidneys though, so it is not actually as disgusting as it seems.
+However, our kidneys clean it, so it is not as disgusting as it seems.

 Amniotic fluid contents are vital for a healthy developing baby, providing the ultimate protection from the outside world.

-We know the surrounding fluid acts as a cushion to protect our unborn baby.
+We know the surrounding fluid also acts as a cushion to protect your unborn baby.
 It also has many other functions, which is what makes it so important.

 Here are just a few:

-- Water levels: Allows baby ample space for movement.
+- Water levels: Allows the baby ample space for movement.